 - Royal Ploughing Ceremony Day – This highly ceremonial event is held at the Sanam Luang ceremonial site in Bangkok each year.
 It marks a promising start to the new planting season.
 Presided over by a member of the Royal Family, the ceremony follows a strict agenda in which court ceremonial gown-dressed Brahmins lead two sacred oxen in a ploughing ritual around the Royal Field while sowing rice seeds into the ground.
 The public holiday takes place during the sixth Thai lunar month, but the exact date isn’t fixed, rather it’s announced by the astrologers a the Bureau of the Royal Household.

 - Visakha Bucha – The holiest of all Buddhist holidays is commemorated on the full-moon day of the sixth lunar month which normally falls in May.
-In 2016, it will be celebrated on May 20.
 During this public holiday, Thai Buddhists visit the temple to make merit in addition to making an extra effort to uphold the Five Precepts of Buddhist teachings which include abstinence from alcohol.
 Some bars and clubs are closed for the day, and those that do remain open may keep the music at lower levels and only serve alcohol in a very discreet manner, such as pouring beer into tea cups.

 Bangkok Events in June

 - Amazing Thailand Grand Sale – This fair that begins in mid-June is a place for shoppers to grab some of the best deals all year for a variety of goods and services with an array of stores, restaurants, hotels and resorts offering discounts from 10 to 80 percent.